Cost of Removing a Gas Fire

 • Checking for misuse of gas terms or devices

-It costs about £60 to £90 to receive a property inspection and gas safety cert.
+It costs about £60 to £90 to receive a property inspection and gas safety certificate.
 Issues may, however, be highlighted that you’ll need to pay a certified professional to fix.

 Materials